sugarlabs/musicblocks/guide-es/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/chunk5.svg'</img>

-Es posible combinar y mezclar Colecciones.
+You can also mix and match chunks.
 Here we play chunk, followed by chunk1 twice, and then chunk again.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/chunk6.svg'</img>

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/chunk7.svg'</img>

-Agregando algunas colecciones podemos crear una canción. ¿Puedes leer la notación de bloques y adivinar la canción que hemos programado?
+A few more chunks and we can make a song.
+(Can you read the block notation in order to guess what song we've programmed?)

 2. Transformations
 ------------------